juhasev/sample-ninja-help/email-editor.md

 ```
 If the data variable is missing, it will be silently removed.

-### Email sender name
-Please type in the email sender name you want the email to appear to be coming from.

 ### Email logo
 The email logo is automatically inherited from the sub-panel settings.
 If you don't see the logo, please verify your email templates and make sure the logo is enabled.
 Also, make sure that the sub-panel contains the uploaded logo.